jan-eten-tp/lipu-sona-pi-toki-pona/public/en/pdf/lipu-sona.typ

 == lesson
 === main counting system
-toki pona has five words to describe amounts: ala, wan, tu, mute, ale, meaning nothing, one, two, many, everything.
+toki pona has five words to describe amounts: \
+/ 󱤂 ala: nothing
+/ 󱥳 wan: one
+/ 󱥮 tu: two
+/ 󱤼 mute: many
+/ 󱤄 ale: everything

 other number systems exist, but this one will usually be all you need.

 often specific numbers end up obscuring what a quantity really means, because large numbers are a lot harder to conceptualize than a description of what this quantity really means.

+#quote[󱥆󱤧󱤓󱤉󱤎󱥩󱤼󱤀 \
+ona li jo e ilo tawa mute a \
+~ they have 28 cars!]

+who cares if they have exactly 28 cars? toki pona doesn't! the interesting part is that they have _a lot_ of cars!

 === ordinal numbers
-you can use the particle nanpa before a number to express an ordinal number.
+you can use the particle #word[󱤽 nanpa] before a number to express an ordinal number.

+#quote[󱥢󱤽󱥮 \
-_soweli nanpa tu_ \
+soweli nanpa tu \
-~ the second animal
+~ the second animal]

-=== optional, more advanced, counting system you can do just fine without ever using this counting system, but you might still like to know about it.
+#pagebreak()

+=== a more advanced counting system be aware that this counting system isn't intended to be used very much. in most cases, vague amounts will also get the message across.

-this counting system uses 5 words:
+this counting system uses 5 words: \
 / 󱥳 wan: one
 / 󱥮 tu: two
 / 󱤭 luka: five
 / 󱤼 mute: twenty
 / 󱤄 ale: one hundred

-this counting system is additive, meaning you chain together the words to create bigger numbers
+this system is additive, meaning you chain together the words to create bigger numbers

+#quote[󱤭󱤭󱥮 \
-_luka luka tu_ \
+luka luka tu \
 ~ five + five + two \
-~ = 12
+~ 12]

+#quote[󱤄󱤄󱤄󱤄󱤄󱤄󱤄󱤄󱤄󱤄󱤄󱤄󱤄󱤄󱤄󱤄󱤄󱤄󱤄󱤄󱤼󱥮 \
-_ale ale ale ale ale ale ale ale ale ale ale ale ale ale ale ale ale ale ale ale mute tu_ \
+ale ale ale ale ale ale ale ale ale ale ale ale ale ale ale ale ale ale ale ale mute tu \
-~ 2022
+~ 2022]

 as you can see, it's still not very convenient for big numbers - this is by design!